hky1999/cRTOS-loader/README.md

 This program is licensed under version 2 of Apache license.

 You can find a copy of the license in the `LICENSE` file.

+## Authors

+This is an creation of ChungFan Yang <chungfan.yang@fixstars.com> from Fixstars corporation.